juzoff/Sentiment-Analysis-for-Mental-Health-w-Deep-Learning/README.md

 ## Using R, Prepared Dataset for DistilBERT Training Through Light Preprocessing and Exported as CSV File
 ### > FILE:
     - Dataset preperation for DistilBERT.Rmd
-    - Dataset preperation for DistilBERT Training.pdf (Knitted)
+    - Dataset preperation for DistilBERT.pdf (Knitted)
 #### Highlights:
 - Check for missing values
 - Balance Class Counts: